 For retail store sales these criteria are considered to be met at the point of sale to the customer.
 Website sales are recognised at the point of acceptance of the goods by the customer when delivered.
-At these points the Group's only exposure is to customer returns and standard warranty costs and is able make a reliable estimate of the related costs (see below).
+At these points, the Group's only exposure is to customer returns and standard warranty costs, for which it is able to make a reliable estimate of the related costs (see below).